 Or you have to sign up, and that is the only way to know.

 Do you ever come across a blog that has many pop-ups?
-Before you continue, you will get offers and newsletters thrown at you for which you are not interested.
+Before you continue, you will get offers and newsletters thrown at you in which you are not interested.

 If you decide to monetize your blog, you have to be tight with your pricing.
 In other words, you have to split your offers.
 Make your price affordable and don’t overprice.